 Ransomware Hot Line: 800-462-8800

-24x7 Online Access to a Senior Ransomware Engineer
+24x7 Remote Access to a Senior Ransomware Engineer

-Ransomware needs time to steal its way through a network.
-For this reason, ransomware assaults are commonly launched on weekends and late at night, when support personnel may be slower to recognize a breach and are less able to mount a rapid and forceful response.
-The more lateral movement ransomware is able to achieve inside a victim's system, the more time it takes to recover core operations and scrambled files and the more information can be exfiltrated to the dark web.
+Ransomware needs time to steal its way through a target network.
+For this reason, ransomware assaults are commonly launched on weekends and at night, when IT staff may take longer to become aware of a break-in and are less able to organize a quick and coordinated defense.
+The more lateral movement ransomware is able to achieve within a target's network, the longer it will require to recover core operations and damaged files and the more information can be stolen and posted to the dark web.

-Progent's Ransomware Hot Line is intended to assist organizations to carry out the time-critical first step in mitigating a ransomware attack by stopping the bleeding.
-Progent's remote ransomware engineer can help organizations in the Baltimore area to locate and quarantine breached servers and endpoints and guard clean resources from being compromised.
+Progent's Ransomware Hot Line is designed to help organizations to carry out the urgent first phase in mitigating a ransomware assault by containing the malware.
+Progent's remote ransomware engineer can assist organizations in the Baltimore metro area to locate and quarantine infected servers and endpoints and guard clean resources from being compromised.

-If your network has been breached by any strain of ransomware, don't panic.
+If your network has been penetrated by any version of ransomware, act fast.
 Get immediate help by calling Progent's Ransomware Hot Line at 800-462-8800.

-Current strains of crypto-ransomware like Ryuk, Sodinokibi, Netwalker, and Nephilim encrypt online files and infiltrate any accessible system restores.
+Modern variants of ransomware such as Ryuk, Sodinokibi, DopplePaymer, and Egregor encrypt online data and invade any available system restores and backups.
 Files synchronized to the cloud can also be corrupted.
-For a poorly defended environment, this can make system restoration almost impossible and effectively throws the datacenter back to square one.
-So-called Threat Actors (TAs), the cybercriminals behind a ransomware assault, insist on a settlement payment in exchange for the decryption tools required to unlock encrypted files.
-Ransomware assaults also attempt to exfiltrate files and TAs require an additional settlement in exchange for not publishing this data on the dark web.
-Even if you can restore your network to a tolerable date in time, exfiltration can be a big problem depending on the nature of the downloaded information.
+For a poorly defended network, this can make system recovery nearly impossible and basically throws the IT system back to square one.
+So-called Threat Actors, the cybercriminals behind a ransomware assault, insist on a settlement payment for the decryptors required to recover scrambled files.
+Ransomware assaults also attempt to steal (or "exfiltrate") files and hackers demand an extra ransom for not posting this data or selling it.
+Even if you can rollback your network to a tolerable point in time, exfiltration can pose a big problem according to the nature of the stolen information.

-The restoration process subsequent to ransomware penetration has a number of distinct phases, most of which can proceed concurrently if the response workgroup has enough members with the required skill sets.
+The recovery work after a ransomware attack involves a number of distinct stages, the majority of which can proceed concurrently if the response team has enough members with the required skill sets.

-- Quarantine: This time-critical first step involves arresting the lateral spread of ransomware within your network.
-The longer a ransomware assault is permitted to run unchecked, the more complex and more expensive the restoration process.
-Recognizing this, Progent keeps a 24x7 Ransomware Hotline monitored by seasoned ransomware response engineers.
-Containment activities consist of isolating infected endpoint devices from the network to restrict the contagion, documenting the environment, and protecting entry points.
+- Quarantine: This time-critical initial response requires arresting the sideways progress of the attack within your IT system.
+The longer a ransomware attack is allowed to go unrestricted, the longer and more expensive the recovery effort.
+Because of this, Progent maintains a round-the-clock Ransomware Hotline staffed by seasoned ransomware recovery engineers.
+Quarantine processes consist of isolating affected endpoints from the rest of network to minimize the contagion, documenting the IT system, and securing entry points.

-- Operational continuity: This involves bringing back the network to a minimal acceptable level of capability with the shortest possible downtime.
-This process is usually the highest priority for the victims of the ransomware attack, who often see it as an existential issue for their company.
-This activity also demands the widest range of IT abilities that cover domain controllers, DHCP servers, physical and virtual machines, desktops, laptops and smart phones, databases, office and mission-critical apps, network topology, and safe remote access management.
-Progent's ransomware recovery team uses advanced collaboration tools to organize the multi-faceted restoration effort.
-Progent appreciates the importance of working rapidly, tirelessly, and in concert with a client's managers and IT staff to prioritize activity and to put essential resources back online as fast as possible.
+- System continuity: This involves restoring the IT system to a basic useful degree of capability with the least delay.
+This process is typically at the highest level of urgency for the victims of the ransomware assault, who often perceive it to be a life-or-death issue for their business.
+This activity also demands the broadest range of IT skills that cover domain controllers, DHCP servers, physical and virtual servers, desktops, laptops and mobile phones, databases, office and mission-critical applications, network topology, and secure endpoint access management.
+Progent's recovery team uses state-of-the-art collaboration tools to coordinate the multi-faceted restoration process.
+Progent understands the urgency of working rapidly, tirelessly, and in concert with a client's management and IT group to prioritize activity and to put vital resources on line again as quickly as possible.

-- Data restoration: The work required to recover files impacted by a ransomware attack depends on the condition of the systems, how many files are encrypted, and what restore techniques are required.
-Ransomware assaults can destroy pivotal databases which, if not properly shut down, may need to be reconstructed from the beginning.
-This can include DNS and Active Directory (AD) databases.
-Exchange and SQL Server depend on Active Directory, and many financial and other business-critical applications depend on SQL Server.
-Often some detective work could be needed to locate clean data.
-For example, non-encrypted Outlook Email Offline Folder Files may exist on staff desktop computers and laptops that were not connected during the attack.
+- Data restoration: The work required to restore data damaged by a ransomware assault depends on the state of the network, how many files are affected, and which recovery methods are required.
+Ransomware assaults can destroy critical databases which, if not carefully shut down, may have to be reconstructed from scratch.
+This can apply to DNS and Active Directory databases.
+Microsoft Exchange and Microsoft SQL Server depend on Active Directory, and many ERP and other mission-critical applications are powered by SQL Server.
+Often some detective work may be required to find undamaged data.
+For instance, non-encrypted OST files may exist on employees' PCs and laptops that were off line at the time of the ransomware assault.

-- Implementing modern AV/ransomware protection: Progent's ProSight Active Security Monitoring offers small and medium-sized businesses the advantages of the identical AV tools used by many of the world's largest corporations such as Netflix, Citi, and Salesforce.
-By delivering in-line malware filtering, identification, containment, restoration and forensics in one integrated platform, Progent's Active Security Monitoring cuts TCO, streamlines management, and expedites operational continuity.
-The next-generation endpoint protection (NGEP) built into in ProSight Active Security Monitoring was listed by Gartner Group as the "most visionary Endpoint Protection Platform."
-Find out about Progent's ProSight Active Security Monitoring endpoint protection and ransomware defense.
+- Implementing modern AV/ransomware defense: Progent's ProSight Active Security Monitoring offers small and medium-sized businesses the advantages of the same anti-virus tools deployed by many of the world's largest corporations including Walmart, Visa, and Salesforce.
+By providing in-line malware blocking, classification, containment, restoration and analysis in a single integrated platform, Progent's ProSight Active Security Monitoring reduces TCO, simplifies administration, and promotes rapid recovery.
+The next-generation endpoint protection (NGEP) incorporated in ProSight ASM was ranked by Gartner Group as the industry's "most visionary Endpoint Protection Platform (EPP)."
+Find out about Progent's ProSight Active Security Monitoring next-generation endpoint protection and ransomware defense.

-- Forensics: This process involves uncovering the ransomware assault's storyline across the network from beginning to end.
-This history of how a ransomware assault travelled through the network helps your IT staff to assess the impact and brings to light shortcomings in policies or work habits that should be rectified to prevent future breaches.
-Forensics entails the examination of all logs, registry, Group Policy Object, Active Directory (AD), DNS, routers, firewalls, schedulers, and core Windows systems to look for anomalies.
-Forensic analysis is usually given a top priority by the cyber insurance carrier.
-Since forensics can take time, it is essential that other important recovery processes like business continuity are performed concurrently.
-Progent maintains a large team of information technology and security experts with the knowledge and experience needed to perform the work of containment, operational resumption, and data recovery without disrupting forensic analysis.
+- Forensics: This activity is aimed at discovering the ransomware assault's storyline throughout the targeted network from beginning to end.
+This history of the way a ransomware attack travelled through the network assists you to assess the damage and uncovers shortcomings in rules or work habits that should be corrected to avoid future breaches.
+Forensics entails the examination of all logs, registry, Group Policy Object (GPO), Active Directory, DNS, routers, firewalls, schedulers, and basic Windows systems to look for variations.
+Forensics is typically assigned a top priority by the cyber insurance carrier.
+Because forensics can be time consuming, it is critical that other important activities such as business resumption are performed in parallel.
+Progent maintains a large team of IT and cybersecurity experts with the skills needed to perform activities for containment, business continuity, and data recovery without disrupting forensic analysis.

-Progent has delivered remote and on-premises network services throughout the United States for over two decades and has been awarded Microsoft's Gold Partner designation in the Datacenter and Cloud Productivity practice areas.
-Progent's team of subject matter experts includes professionals who have been awarded advanced certifications in core technology platforms such as Cisco infrastructure, VMware virtualization, and major distributions of Linux.
-Progent's cybersecurity consultants have earned prestigious certifications such as CISM, CISSP-ISSAP, and CRISC.
-(Refer to certifications earned by Progent consultants).
-Progent also offers top-tier support in financial and Enterprise Resource Planning applications.
-This broad array of skills gives Progent the ability to salvage and integrate the surviving pieces of your IT environment after a ransomware attack and rebuild them rapidly into an operational network.
-Progent has worked with leading insurance providers including Chubb to help organizations clean up after ransomware assaults.
+Progent has provided online and onsite IT services across the United States for more than two decades and has earned Microsoft's Gold Partner designation in the Datacenter and Cloud Productivity competencies.
+Progent's roster of subject matter experts includes professionals who have earned high-level certifications in foundation technology platforms such as Cisco infrastructure, VMware virtualization, and popular distributions of Linux.
+Progent's cybersecurity experts have earned prestigious certifications including CISM, CISSP-ISSAP, and GIAC.
+(Refer to Progent's certifications).
+Progent also has guidance in financial and ERP application software.
+This scope of skills allows Progent to salvage and integrate the undamaged pieces of your network following a ransomware intrusion and reconstruct them quickly into a viable system.
+Progent has worked with leading insurance providers including Chubb to help organizations recover from ransomware assaults.

-Contact Progent for Ransomware Cleanup Consulting in Baltimore
+Contact Progent for Ransomware System Restoration Consulting Services in Baltimore

-For ransomware system recovery consulting services in the Baltimore metro area, phone Progent at 800-462-8800 or see Contact Progent.
+For ransomware recovery consulting services in the Baltimore metro area, call Progent at 800-462-8800 or visit Contact Progent.